-Attachments: Stafford-Borland Map.pdf; metro-home-prices-q1-2024-ranked-median-singlefamily-2024-05-08.pdf; Councilor Lewis Urban Growth Report letter - Borland Property Owners.pdf
+Attachments: Stafford-Borland Map.pdf; metro-home-prices-q1-2024-ranked-median-single-

 Follow Up Flag: Follow up Flag Status: Flagged

 The three of these document together constitute a public comment to the draft UGR.
 Can you save as one PDF with the letter first and include in the record?